Majoramari/Majoramari/README.md

 - 👨🏽‍💻 I have over 4 years of experience in web development.
 - 🎖️ My nickname is MajorAmari.
-- 🔭 I’m currently working on an account switcher written in Go.
-- 💬 Ask me about anything related to web development, Typescript, or learning!
+- 💬 Ask me about anything related to Web development, Typescript, or Learning!

 ### 🤝 Let's Connect: